Texas A&M vs. Ole Miss NCAA Football Odds, Plays and Insights | November 13, 2021

 Ole Miss Stats and Trends

-- The Rebels have yet to cover the spread this season when underdogs by 2.5 points or more.
+- The Rebels have been underdogs by 2.5 points or more two times this year and have not covered the spread once.

-- Ole Miss has gone over the point total in 37.5% of its opportunities this year (three times in eight games with a set point total).
+- Ole Miss has eclipsed the over/under in 37.5% of its opportunities this season (three times in eight games with a set point total).

-- This season the Rebels have six turnovers, seven fewer than the Aggies have takeaways (13).
+- This year the Rebels have six turnovers, seven fewer than the Aggies have takeaways (13).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.